SteelCompendium/data-md-dse/Bestiary/Striped Condor Griffon.md

   - Weapon
   distance: Reach 2
   target: 2 creatures or objects
-  t1: 5 damage; push 1
-  t2: 9 damage; one target is pushed 2; other target is vertically pushed 2
-  t3: '12 damage; one target is pushed 2 and [[Prone|prone]]; other target is vertically pushed
-    3 '
   effects:
   - roll: 2d10 + 2
     t1: 5 damage; push 1